Funding Opportunities

 Coping with Drought Research Competition

-NOAA’s National Integrated Drought Information System (NIDIS) has announced approximately $2 million in funding for projects to support tribal drought resilience as part of President Biden’s Investing in America agenda.
+NOAA's National Integrated Drought Information System (NIDIS) announced up to $4 million in funding for 8 two-year projects as part of the Fiscal Year 2025 NIDIS Coping with Drought: Understanding and Assessing Drought in a Changing Climate competition.

-For more information, visit the NIDIS Coping with Drought web page.
+For more information, visit the NIDIS Coping with Drought web page, view the information sheet, or register for two informational webinars on August 22 and October 23.

 Modeling, Analysis, Predictions, and Projections (MAPP)